Morocco: Rescuers get closer to boy trapped in well | DW | 05.02.2022

 Rescue workers on Saturday inched closer to reaching a 5-year-old boy who has been trapped in an underground well in northern Morocco.

-The child, called Rayan, fell down a narrow 32 meter (100 feet) deep well in the village of Ighran in the country's Chefchaouen province on Tuesday.
+The child, called Rayan, fell down a narrow 32-meter (100-foot) deep well in the village of Ighran in the country's Chefchaouen province on Tuesday.
 State news outlet SNRT had quoted a rescuer as saying the boy was alive.

 However, the low temperature in the region and passing time are raising concerns over him being retrieved alive.